luokunhang/web_app_gymnast_recommender/README.md

 │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── config.yaml                   <- Configurations for codes and functions
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
 │   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
+│   ├── Gymmatch.pdf                  <- Slide deck for presentation
 │
 ├── docs/                             <- Sphinx documentation based on Python docstrings.
 Optional for this project.
 |